CprimeLearningLabs/bitbucket-selfhosted/labs/section-1/lab1.1-git_commits.md

 git log
 ```

 In case you forget what change you made to `afile.txt`. you can use the diff command to see.
-In the command below, substitute the second to last commit SHA in place of '<commit>'.
+In the command below, substitute the second to last commit SHA in place of '&lt;commit&gt;'.
 HEAD refers to the latest commit.
 ```
 git diff <commit> HEAD
 ```

 ### Undo a commit

 Oops!
 You didn't really want to commit that change.
-Let's revert that commit safely.
-(HEAD refers to the latest commit.)
+Let's revert the last commit safely.
 ```
 git revert HEAD
 ```